 - Replace loose weather stripping and loose mortar around the windows and the basement foundation.

 - Clean up the winter clutter.
 Keep storage areas well organized and boxes at a height.

 - Check the areas where pipes and utilities enter the home.
 Seal holes and cracks around your home.
-A mouse for instance, can enter a hole which is the size of a dime.
+A mouse, for instance, can enter a hole that is the size of a dime.

 - Firewood should be stored at least 20 feet away from your home.
-Ants and mice can make the wood piles their nests and easily gain entry in the home if the pile is nearby.
+Ants and mice can make the woodpiles their nests and easily gain entry into the home if the pile is nearby.

 - Lawn debris attracts insects.
 Remove cut grass, raked leaves, and compost piles as often as you can.
 Take turns to remove lawn debris as it can be a tiring task.
 If you’ve left firewood or lumber out, store them away until your next use.
 Insects love wood and they invite some of their friends to party while you’re asleep.

 - Look for moisture sites such as clogged drains or leaking pipes.
-Kitchen and bathrooms are highly vulnerable areas to pests like cockroaches.
+The kitchen and bathrooms are highly vulnerable areas to pests like cockroaches.